CosmosMods/CosmosIndustry/README.md

 # CosmosIndustry
 A technology mod for Minecraft, adding a variety of useful ores, machines and tools.
-Currently being developed for its first public release.
+Currently being developed and in its BETA phase.
 Currently using MinecraftForge 1.18.1.

 ## Licence
 This repo does not have a licence.
 This means that by default, it is All Rights Reserved.
 However, due to having complete control over what rights that includes, here is a list of what you can and cannot do: